Identification

 Access to new opportunities

-This can lead to the creation of new campaigns or even new products or services to meet the demand of your audience.
+This can lead to the creation of new campaigns or even new products or services to meet the demands of your audience.

-For example, if you sell sports shoes and notice an increasing demand for searches related to running shoes, you can create a new campaign targeting this specific audience.
+For example, if you sell sports shoes and notice an increasing demand for searches related to running shoes, you can start an ad campaign focusing just on runners.

 By analyzing the data on which branded keywords are being searched for, you may discover new opportunities for partnerships, collaborations, or even product developments that were not previously considered.